Champitoad/coq-actema/IDEAS.md

 - Talk about the lemma search "fast" unification.
 - Unification : describe the problem formally and the solution.

+# Formalizing the unification algorithm

+Define a judgement in the style of :
+  A Unification Algorithm for COQ Featuring Universe Polymorphism and Overloading, Ziliani & Sozeau

+We will also need an aliasing relation on metavariables.

 # Scratch

 forall R, exists x, R x x /\ exists y, {y = x}